lambda826/My-Notebook/99 Interview/BQ.md

 		- Actions you executed
 		- Trade-offs you made to remedy the failure
 	- Explain the learnings you took from the sebback and how they helped you to avoid the same mistakes from happening again in the future.
-- **Tips & Tricks**
-	- Have a compelling story highlighting your key achievements and your end-to-end involvement
-	- Provide a technical overview of the problem and solution.
-		- Do not deep-dive into a particular technology/tool used for this projects unless asked as a fol

 # Tell me about the project that you are most proud of